 Erik Brisson develops processes for production of form, pattern, and texture, in pursuit of the mysterious at the intersection of art and mathematics.

-Erik currently lives in Brooklyn and works as a 3D Engineer.
+Erik currently lives in Portland, OR, working remotely as a Computational Geometry Lead.
 In the past his titles have included programmer, manager, associate director, research scientist, assistant professor, and CEO; in computational geometry and graphics, scientific visualization, virtual reality, computer-aided design, and computational neuroscience.
 He holds a B.S. in Mathematics from the Massachusetts Institute of Technology, an M.A. in Mathematics from the University of California, San Diego, and a Ph.D. in Computer Science and Engineering from the University of Washington, Seattle.
 (Resume here.)